 - Easy.
 The tech element of this assignment is minimal.
 The “digital” element of this assignment is getting students to work through the ideas associated with organizing and accessing digital materials, not in working with specific digital technologies.

 Metadata is “data about data.”
 On digital items, metadata provides information such as location, date, time, format, and source that allows items to be found and used again.
-Without metadata, we would have to browse multiple individual items rather than specifically search for the one(s) we were looking for because there would be no specificity attached to the item.
+Without metadata, we would have to browse multiple items rather than specifically search for the one(s) we were looking for because there would be no specificity attached to the item.

 Think, for example, about a photograph we take on our phones.
 We could easily find a specific photograph if we remember the date we took it.
 If your location services were on, you could also find that image through a mapping tool your phone provider provides.
 If you have tagged people in your photograph, you could also find that photograph by searching for a person in the photo.
 If you’ve created specialized folders or had “favourited” a photograph, you could go right to those folders and find that photograph that way too.